idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 Once the above is done, come back to the site, sign in and search for any icon you want, copy the class identifier and use in your html file

 NOTE: For all third party element, having an internet connection is required for loading them.

+#### Rotating an html element
+This can be achieved by checkinggoogle and stack overflow for the specific how to of the usage.